JurisProject/juris-publications/Sections/11 - The Reputation System.md

 Simple point-based karma systems are vulnerable to many classes of attack.
 For example, it would be trivial to attack the Reputation System by submitting fraudulent low stakes contracts and using sibyl accounts to mediate them.
 But, by using a graph based Rep score these fraudulent methods can be detected and factored out of the Rep calculation.
 A linear increase in fraudulent graph-based Rep would require an exponential increase in the size of the attack.

-Nodes mining the Reputation System would preform this graph analyses as part of their Proof-of-Work.
-It's much easier to check the result of a graph analysis, O\(n\), than it is to preform the analysis, O\(n^3\).
+Nodes mining the Reputation System would perform this graph analyses as part of their Proof-of-Work.
+It's much easier to check the result of a graph analysis, O\(n\), than it is to perform the analysis, O\(n^3\).
 This makes it a good fit for distributed proof of work.

 [^17]: [https://link.springer.com/article/10.1007/s10796-005-4807-3](https://link.springer.com/article/10.1007/s10796-005-4807-3)